The ANBG Visual Identity

 Dynamic Identity:

-The dynamic identity formed the foundation of the project’s visual language, combining a curated library of stylised native plant forms with a botanical colour palette and generative placement system.
-This living framework ensured that every application, from print to digital, felt unique yet cohesive, providing the creative and structural basis for the website, social media assets, and informational plaques that followed.
+The dynamic identity became the foundation of the project’s visual language, blending a curated library of stylised native plant forms with a botanical colour palette and generative placement system.
+This living framework made every application, from print to digital, feel unique yet cohesive, providing the creative and structural basis for the website, social media assets, and informational plaques.

 Website Landing Page